Which travel guide Scotland

 Image Atlas

-The picture atlas Scotland from DUMONT, on the other hand, is completely different.
-This is not a classic travel guide to Scotland.
-It's less about travel information, although that is also available.
-Rather, this atlas presents the country and its people.
-In it we find out the first information about what Scotland is all about.
+The situation is completely different Image Atlas Scotland from DUMONT* (Advertising).
+This is not a classic travel guide for Scotland.
+It is less about travel information, although that is also available.
+Rather, this atlas introduces the country and its people.
+It gives us initial information about what makes Scotland special.
 We also like to take a look behind the scenes on our travels.
-We also learn a lot about this in this image atlas.
-It's about the peculiarities of the border region with England as well as cities like Edinburgh and Glasgow.
-We learn more about Scottish kilts, the stormy weather on Scotland's coasts and whiskey.
-As you know, we are always interested in regional cuisine.
-There is also information about this in this volume.
+We also learn a lot about that in this picture atlas.
+It covers the peculiarities of the border region with England as well as cities like Edinburgh and Glasgow.
+We learn more about Scottish kilts, the stormy weather on Scotland's coasts and about whisky.
+As you know, we are also always interested in the regional cuisine.
+There is information about that in this volume too.
 A perfect introduction for Scotland newbies like us!

 As the name of the book says, it also contains many photos.
 These make you want to explore Scotland.
 They make people curious and their way of life.
 This makes travel preparation especially enjoyable.
 We would like to introduce you to what we are experiencing on our trip to Scotland.